Project: Mist Guide 2026: Is It on Xbox & PS5? Release Date, Co-op & Beginner Tips

 Early Access Snapshot

-Project: Mist is live in Steam Early Access on PC via Steam as of 19 May, 2026.
-The useful first answer is not just the date: players also need to know that Steam lists solo play, online co-op, 1-4 player copy, Gravity Gun, moving train base, Steam Cloud, and Early Access risk.
-Xbox, PlayStation, and cross-play are not confirmed by the current Steam listing.
+Project: Mist is live on PC via Steam Early Access as of 19 May, 2026.
+Xbox, PS5, and console versions are not confirmed by the current Steam listing or official store data.
+Players should also know that Steam lists solo play, online co-op, 1-4 player copy, Gravity Gun, moving train base, Steam Cloud, and Early Access risk.

 Project: Mist Guide Map